 Although this is a coach tour, please note that this coach tour also includes two locations treks, one in the morning at Castle Ward Estate (3kms), the other in the afternoon at Tollymore forest (3kms).
 For this reason this tour is not recommended for young children, nor anyone with limited mobility.
-Please wear outdoor footwear and dress appropriately for the Northern Irish weather.
+Please wear outdoor footwear, bring plenty of water and dress appropriately for the Northern Irish weather.